Bobbik1/ESPhome-irrigation/README.md

 Relays are controlled via transistors.
 It has possibility to control it through switches connected to gpio.

-Maybe I 'll add radio control with 4button remote, but I don't know if esp8256 can handle it, maybe I'll switch to esp32
+Pressure sensor is connected to ADC people n with voltage divider.